saikats5/angular2app2/README.md

 Native - uses shadow dom technology due to which it will work only on those browsers which support shadow dom technology

 Local reference can be added using # , instead of ngModel(2 way binding when not required)

+@ViewChild can be used to reference to element as well as component and it is of type ElementRef(Angular type from Angular/core) this.serverContentInput.nativeElement.value